FotiadisM/yanil/README.md

 - Not support for windows
 - Not support for multi tabs
-- Not support for nvim diagnostics
+- Only supports nvim-0.6 vim.diagnostics

 ## Credits